dlenski/network-manager-openconnect/README.md

+**Archiving this repository.
+See upstream where this work continues (slowly 😂): https://gitlab.gnome.org/GNOME/NetworkManager-openconnect**

 # network-manager-openconnect

 This is [`network-manager-openconnect`](https://git.gnome.org/browse/network-manager-openconnect/) extended with the multiprotocol support that will (hopefully) soon be included in the `libopenconnect` API.